-'S Key Point(s) rer Senior management should be actively involved in the process and approve the policy commitment and remediation plan FORUM er ssor Provide all the necessary information to the Assessor and ensure workers are available for the interview process or Employers should provide any relevant data and information required to identify eligibility for repayment or Agree with Senior Management and, where appropriate, customers engaged in this process, on the proposed calculation and resulting repayment amount er Senior Management should ensure payments are made in a timely manner - aiming for a 2-month window, and providing rationale if a longer timeline is required.
-It is not recommended that the timeline extends beyond a maximum duration of 6 months er's n es or ons Human Resources or Operations teams should develop and implement a communication plan.
-All communications should be made prior to the first payment.
-Management should make the calculation in consultation with workers and make it available to them er er Ensure workers availability for the interview process and provide any support needed during the verification
+Actors Key Point(s) ne for remediation plans to be set up and ths since the issue was identified was identified dress the root causes of worker-paid fees Employer Senior management should be actively involved in the process and approve the policy commitment and remediation plan nd how much they have paid.
+Timeline: As soon as Employer and Assessor Provide all the necessary information to the Assessor and ensure workers are available for the interview process er based on recruitment year, recruitment agents in sampling and triangulation. verse interview team trained in sensitive interviewing scovered or reported are eligible for repayment.
+The ers and former workers or workers who leave during Assessor Employers should provide any relevant data and information required to identify eligibility for repayment Any outliers (very high or low numbers) should be Assessor Agree with Senior Management and, where appropriate, customers engaged in this process, on the proposed calculation and resulting repayment amount ie employer. ndependent experts) will help verify the calculation on as possible. laximum period of 6 months. o workers: ng repayment.
+Employer Senior Management should ensure payments are made in a timely manner - aiming for a 2-month window, and providing rationale if a longer timeline is required.
+It is not recommended that the timeline extends beyond a maximum duration of 6 months lation process. payment process.
+Workers should be informed and he procedure and timeline Employer's Human Resources or Human Resources or Operations teams should develop and implement a communication plan. alculation method, protocol, timeline, and grievance amount as a separate item clearly labelled and not Operations team All communications should be made prior to the first payment.
+Management should make the calculation in consultation with workers and make it available to them epayments have been made correctly.
+Best practice Third-party Verifier Ensure workers availability for the interview process and provide any support needed during the verification ayment should be a part of the verification process